DerickEddington/nixos-config/.recovery/README.md

   failed, then the good drive on 1 will be moved to 0; or if you have ports 0,1,2,3, and the drives on 0,2 failed, then the good drives on 1,3 will be moved to 0,1.
-I have seen this issue with VirtualBox and its virtual NVMe SSD VDI drives, at least - but did not research the problem, and have not tried degrading the real drives of my physical laptop - so this issue might only be peculiar to VirtualBox.
+I have seen this issue with VirtualBox and its virtual NVMe SSD VDI drives, at least, but not with its IDE nor SATA - this issue might only be peculiar to VirtualBox.

-## Replacing Drives
+## Replacing Drives of Degraded Pools

-1. You should physically replace the failed drives (ASAP).
+1. Physically replace the failed drives with new ones that are at least the same size as and have the exact same sector size as the good drives that remain.

+2. Either: Boot a NixOS live image (e.g. the minimal installer); or, boot your system that has degraded drives.
+It might be safer to boot a live image, which is the only option if you cannot boot your system.

-1. Then your ZFS pools and EFI-system-partitions need to be reconfigured to use the new drives, by using the [companion `replace-drives` script](replace-drives) to do this.
+3. Reconfigure your ZFS pools and EFI-system-partitions to use the new drives, by using the [companion `replace-drives` script](replace-drives) to do this.
    See its `--help` and read its source, to understand how to use and what it will do.
-This script is designed to also work alternatively from a boot of a live-rescue-image (e.g. the NixOS minimal installer) (in case you could not boot your system), but after using it you must then be able to boot your system (which is hopefully then possible after the script made your pools healthy) to manually do the final steps (which the script will tell you about).

-2. Optional: After the drives were replaced quickly, or if you will not be replacing them soon, you should make a back-up ASAP (which hopefully is light, fast, and only incremental because you already had previous back-up snapshots).
+As `root`, do:

+   0. If you booted into a NixOS live image, you must do:
+      ```shell
+      POOL_SUFFIX_ID=...  # Yours.
+E.g.: "7km9ta".
+      zpool import -f -R /mnt main-$POOL_SUFFIX_ID
+      zpool import -f -R /mnt boot-$POOL_SUFFIX_ID
+      nixos-enter --root /mnt
+      ```
+      That enters a chroot shell.
+Do this and the next steps' commands in it:
+      ```shell
+      mount --verbose --all  # Bind-mounts /state/etc/{nixos,cryptkey.d}
+      USING_NIXOS_ENTER=true
+      ```

+   1. Use `replace-drives` (in either the chroot shell or your booted system):

+      0. Check if any required utilities need to be installed first:
+         ```shell
+         /etc/nixos/.recovery/replace-drives
+         ```
+         and if it says something like
+         ```text
+         which: no sgdisk in (...)
+         ...
+         ```
+         then you must install them all.
+E.g.:
+         ```shell
+         nix-shell -p gptfdisk ...
+         ```
+      1. See `zpool status -v -P`, `/dev/disk/by-id/*`, and `replace-drives --help`, and figure-out what your arguments need to be based on which drives are good, bad, and new.
+Be careful that what you give is correct.

+      2. Run `replace-drives` with your arguments.
+E.g. something like:
+         ```shell
+         /etc/nixos/.recovery/replace-drives \
+           --pools 7km9ta \
+           --good /dev/disk/by-id/ata-VBOX_HARDDISK_VB9cffc79f-893eef39 \
+           --bad-boot 8016453727397922046 \
+           --bad-main 14625736125159174971 \
+           --new /dev/disk/by-id/ata-VBOX_HARDDISK_VB05d640ec-d141c934
+         ```
+         It will print what it does, and might pause for a couple minutes (due to systemd automount) while attempting to remove the old mount-points in `/boot/efis/`, and then it will print a completion message like:
+         ```text
+          Now you must edit my.zfs.mirrorDrives, in
+          /etc/nixos/per-host/$HOSTNAME/default.nix, to
+          remove the old replaced drives and add the new replacement drives.
+I.e.:

+            my.zfs = {
+              mirrorDrives = [
+                "ata-VBOX_HARDDISK_VB9cffc79f-893eef39"
+                "ata-VBOX_HARDDISK_VB05d640ec-d141c934"
+              ];
+              # ...
+(The other options should not need changing.)
+            };

+         Then you must run
+           nixos-rebuild boot --install-bootloader $SANDBOXING
+         to regenerate the new system configuration so that it uses the new drives and
+         not the old.

+         Then booting into $HOSTNAME should work normally again.
+         ```
+      3. Do the directions given by the completion message:
+         ```shell
+         $EDITOR /etc/nixos/per-host/$HOSTNAME/default.nix  # Change my.zfs.mirrorDrives
+         nixos-rebuild boot --install-bootloader ${USING_NIXOS_ENTER:+ --option sandbox false}
+         ```

+   2. If you booted into a NixOS live image, you must clean-up by doing:
+      ```shell
+      umount /boot/efis/*
+      exit  # Exit the chroot shell.
+      zpool export {boot,main}-$POOL_SUFFIX_ID
+      ```

+4. Reboot into your system whose pools should now be healthy.